zanderhavgaard/blog-posts/kubecon_europe_2022.md

 - Platform Engineering Team creates interfaces to make infrastructure easy to consume.
 - Developers utilize interfaces created by platform engineering to experiment and create value.

+Crossplane is also interesting in the context of platform engineering, as it provides a way of implementing this separation of concerns:
+Platform engineering team creates composite resources, and developers consume these by creating claims (instances).

+I like this [video](https://www.youtube.com/watch?v=CxJauwazTmY) by Viktor Farcic (Developer Advocate for Upbound), in which he explains control planes and Crossplane, by an example of a Platform Engineering team creating a composite cloud database resource, and developers then consuming it.

+**Talks to watch:**

+- From Kubernetes to PaaS to … Err, What’s Next? : https://www.youtube.com/watch?v=btUYeOa7JPI
+- From Cloud Naive to Cloud Native – Avoiding Mistakes Everyone Does : https://www.youtube.com/watch?v=EhBJkbo0rIE

 ## GitOps(Con)

+The main takeaway from GitOpsCon is that GitOps is maturing, both in terms of tooling and practices.

 ## CI/CD Choreography vs Orchestration